Dance to This: Background

 Sivan first revealed the song during an interview with Nick Grimshaw on BBC Radio 1 in February.
 "This was not a planned announcement, but I'm so excited.
 It sounds exactly like I dreamt it would.
 [Grande] and I are friends.
 She's really fun.
 I said 'would you ever sing on this song?'
 And she just did it.
 My favourite thing is not telling people who it is, and then starting to play the song and as soon as she starts to sing, everyone's like 'are you serious?'
 Her voice is nuts."
 He wrote on Twitter immediately after the show: "Yes!
 The rumours are trumours!
 [Grande] is my pop queen and I can't wait for you guys to hear our song."

 Describing the song as a "mellow dance track", Sivan later revealed its title in an interview with GQ Australia.
 On 11 June 2018, Sivan officially announced the title and release date of the song on social media and teased an 11-second preview the following day.
 The teaser features a close-up still of Sivan and Grande, whose faces are illuminated by blue lights.
 He also confirmed that the track would debut on Beats 1 with Zane Lowe.
 Sivan told Lowe that he was initially nervous to ask Grande to sing on the song.
 After he sent her the song, Grande replied instantly and excitedly asked when she could work on it.
 They happened to be working at the same studio that day and they hung out to discuss life and decide on Grande's part in the song.
 Sivan got the voice demo back from her the next day.

 Composition

-"Dance to This" is a pop and electropop song with '80s influences, lined with "muted, shuffling percussion" and a "syncopated, polyrhythmic beat".
+"Dance to This" is an R&B, pop and electropop song with '80s influences, lined with "muted, shuffling percussion" and a "syncopated, polyrhythmic beat".
 The song opens with "heavy beats and melodic guitars", before joining "flickering drum machines and feathery synth pads, with the occasional presence of dreamy guitars", eventually building up to "an atmospheric bridge with massive drums".
 Lyrically, the song is about "that moment when you feel like you've been to enough house parties or events, and staying home making out in the kitchen and cooking dinner sounds like a much, much better alternative", according to Sivan.